 Level 1 - Quoted prices in active markets for identical assets or liabilities without adjustment.
-The Company's Level 1 assets primarily include investments in mutual funds sponsored by SEI and LSV that are quoted daily.
+The Company's Level 1 assets primarily include investments in mutual funds sponsored by SEI that are quoted daily.

 Level 2 - Observable inputs other than Level 1 prices, such as quoted prices for similar assets, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 2 financial assets consist of Government National Mortgage Association (GNMA) mortgage-backed pass-through certificates, Federal Home Loan Bank (FHLB) and other U.S. government agency short-term notes and investment grade commercial paper.
-The Company's Level 2 financial assets, with the exception of the GNMA securities, were purchased as part of a cash management program requiring only short term, top-tier investment grade government and corporate securities.
-The GNMA mortgage-backed pass-through certificates were purchased for the sole purpose of satisfying specific regulatory requirements imposed on our wholly-owned limited purpose federal thrift subsidiary, SPTC.
-As a result, the Company's Level 2 financial assets are limited to only these types of fixed income securities.
+Level 2 financial assets consist of Government National Mortgage Association (GNMA) mortgage-backed securities, Federal Home Loan Bank (FHLB) and other U.S. government agency short-term notes and investment grade commercial paper, and investment funds sponsored by LSV.
+The investments in GNMA mortgage-backed securities were purchased for the sole purpose of satisfying applicable regulatory requirements imposed on our wholly-owned limited purpose federal thrift subsidiary, SPTC.
+The investments in FHLB and other U.S. government agency short-term notes and investment grade commercial paper were purchased as part of a cash management program requiring only short term, top-tier investment grade government and corporate securities.
+The investment funds sponsored by LSV primarily invest in equity securities of non-U.S. developed nations which are traded in active markets.

 Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, or similar techniques, as well as instruments for which the determination of fair value requires significant judgment by management.
-The Company's Level 3 financial assets at December 31, 2012 consisted of an investment product that was in the process of liquidation and was closed to new investors.
-The Company had no Level 3 financial assets at December 31, 2013.
+The Company had no Level 3 financial assets at December 31, 2014 or 2013.

 The fair value of an asset or liability may include inputs from more than one level in the fair value hierarchy.
 The lowest level of significant inputs used to value the asset or liability determines which level the asset or liability is classified in its entirety.
+Transfers between levels of the fair value hierarchy are reported at fair value as of the beginning of the period in which the transfers occur.